Tim-Zebra/coding-challenge/README.md

-# coding-challenge
+# Coding-Challenge
-As requested by interested parties on 10-3-22
+As requested by interested parties on 10-3-22.

+## The Challenge: